 This spray was confirmed by a reader in Israel to work well in protecting finished work from strong sunlight, so we had a positive for the W & N product.
 However, I have not found it to be the complete solution for interim fixes as the dry sprayed surface also seemed too smooth to take even coats of additional wax colour.
 This has subsequently been confirmed by other readers of the site.

-Other readers of this site offered comments on the topic and Lascaux Artists Fixative was suggested as a suitable product for CP use.
+Other readers of this site offered comments on the topic and Lascaux Artists Fixative was suggested as a suitable product for use with coloured pencils.